mattheworiordan/ably-cli/packages/react-web-cli/README.md

 - React 17.0.0 or higher
 - A running instance of the Ably CLI terminal server (provided in the main CLI package)
-- Valid Ably API Key and Access Token
+- Valid Ably API Key (required) and – optionally – an Access Token for Control-API commands

 ## Usage